PoCInnovation/PBW-hackathon-2025/README.md

 # FateFi

-FateFi is DeFi meets prediction markets.
+FateFi is when DeFi meets prediction markets.

 Users deposit tokens (e.g. SOL), choose a market (e.g. "Will ETH be above $4k by June?"), and define: